Quantum-Accelerators/quacc/docs/install/config_db.md

 !!!
 Note

-    If you are using self-hosted Mongo database, you will probably want to use `from maggma.stores import MongoStore` instead, which takes slightly different arguments.
+    If you are using self-hosted Mongo database, you will probably want to use a [`MongoStore`](https://materialsproject.github.io/maggma/reference/stores/#maggma.stores.mongolike.MongoStore)` instead of the `MongoURIStore`, which takes slightly different arguments.